Nexmo/station/_documentation/voice/voice-api/ncco-reference.md

 ## Connect

-You can use the `connect` action to connect a call to endpoints such as phone numbers.
+You can use the `connect` action to connect a call to endpoints such as phone numbers or a VBC extension.

 This action is synchronous, after a *connect* the next action in the NCCO stack is processed.
 A connect action ends when the endpoint you are calling is busy or unavailable.
 You ring endpoints sequentially by nesting connect actions.

 The following NCCO examples show how to configure different types of connections.

 ```tabbed_content
 source: '/_examples/voice/guides/ncco-reference/connect'